 "A person who, when riding a cycle on a road or other public place, is unfit to ride through drink or drugs (that is to say, is under the influence of drink or a drug to such an extent as to be incapable of having proper control of the cycle) is guilty of an offence."

-In the above excerpt, the definition of "a road" includes bridleways, so it would also be an offence to cycle off-road, as well as on the pavement.
+In the above excerpt, the definition of "a road" includes bridleways, so it would also be an offence to cycle on some off-road routes, as well as on the pavement.

 The Highway Code Rule 68 also states that cyclist must not: